AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/reporting-elements/filters-overview.md

 </div>
 <ul>
 <li>Your level of permissions to a filter determines how filters are saved.
 If you created the filter originally, you can save the changes, otherwise you are prompted to save a version of the filter that you are modifying.
 Keep in mind if you make changes to a filter you have shared with others the changes impact them as well.</li>
 <li>You can customize a filter that was shared with you only if the user who shared it granted you Manage access.
-For information about sharing a filter, see <a href="../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md" class="MCXref xref">Share a filter, view, or grouping in Adobe Workfront</a>.</li>
+For information about sharing a filter, see <a href="../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md" class="MCXref xref">Share a filter, view, or grouping </a>.</li>
 </ul> <note type="important">
 When creating or editing filters in reports, you must edit the report in order for the new filter to become the default filter for the report.
 When you edit just the filter, outside the report builder, the default filter of the report is not updated.
 <br>For information about editing a report, see the article